Russia is one of those countries which every foreigner has an opinion about.

 Where churches are demolished to make way for the tanks, and then rebuilt with a super large statue of St Vladimir the bringer of Christianity to ancient Rus round the corner for good measure.

-Where conspicuous consumption conspicuously isn’t in the State Department Store GUM, and then returns at an even higher price than everywhere else, supplemented by advertising that takes the form of a giant Luis Vuitton suitcase in front of St Basil’s.
+Where conspicuous consumption conspicuously isn’t in the State Department Store GUM, and then returns at conspicuously high prices, supplemented by advertising that takes the form of a giant Luis Vuitton suitcase slap bang in front of St Basil’s.

 Where military parades now jostle for their place with extravagant firework displays, exclusive rock concerts and public skating in the winter.